Summer Research Institute (for K-12 teachers)

 Summer Research Institute for Teachers

-The Berkeley Engineering Research Experiences for Teachers (BERET+D) is an NSF-funded program that provides teachers and teachers-to-be with paid summer research fellowships.
-The program promotes the development and teaching of lessons that connect engineering and data science research to K-12 science and mathematics curricula.
-Teachers will receive a $6000 stipend for 6 weeks of full-time research plus a bonus stipend opportunity for attending professional development workshops during the academic year.
+The Berkeley Engineering Research Experiences for Teachers (BERET+D) is an empowering program that offers teachers and aspiring teachers with summer research fellowships.
+The program champions the development and teaching of lessons that connect engineering and data science research into K-12 science and mathematics curricula.
+Teachers are typically welcome to join the research experiences at UC Berkeley but we are currently not accepting new applications from teachers for Summer 2024 unless you have an independent source of funding.

 Research disciplines include Bioengineering, Chemistry, Chemical and Biomolecular Engineering, Electrical Engineering and Computer Sciences, Materials Science and Engineering, Mechanical Engineering, Molecular and Cellular Biology, Integrative Biology, Earth and Planetary Science, and Physics.